-“If Morticia’s languor and Wednesday’s blankness are gothic versions of Yvonne Rainer’s “neutral doer,” then It doesn’t go without saying might well be their spectral descendant.”
+“If Morticia’s languor and Wednesday’s blankness are gothic versions of Yvonne Rainer’s “neutral doer,” then it doesn’t go without saying might well be their spectral descendant.”

 Image credit Collage composed of a night photograph of the National Dance Centre Bucharest (CNDB), taken after a performance of Fiction Fiction at the French Institute Atrium within The institution of performance (curated by Adriana Gheorghe, produced by Teatre/Theatres); rehearsal images of Ray Scheinecker and Elizabeth Ward, photographed during OIL, a site-specific experiment for Tanzquartier Wien by Isabel Lewis and Dirk Bell; a portrait of Alix Eynaudi photographed by Markus Krottendorfer during Wearing the walls, a performative exhibition by Alix Eynaudi and Christian Kosmas Mayer at Blickle Raum, wearing a dress by An Breugelmans originally made for Edelweiss (2014); a detail of Alix Eynaudi’s hand holding a smoketree leaf found on Martinstrasse, Vienna; and a still from The Addams family goes to school (1964), showing a cage in the foreground and a crow released into the sky, with the fragment and gloomy retained from the original caption “We like it.
 It’s nice and gloomy.”